-While massage generally promotes strokes towards the heart, some lymphatic strokes work away from the heart to promote true lymphatic drainage.
+While massage generally promotes strokes towards the heart, some lymphatic drainage strokes work away from the heart to promote a reduction in swelling.
 Lymphatic drainage is different from almost any other form of massage or bodywork.
-Lymphatic drainage requires specialized training, and should be sought in a live hands-on class where an instructor can observe and provide feedback of your hands-on practice.
+Lymphatic drainage requires specialized training, and should be sought in a live hands-on board approved CE class where an instructor can observe and provide feedback of your hands-on practice.

 Some leading reasons why a client might want a specialized lymphatic drainage session is because they suffer from lymphedema - which is a permanent medical dysfunction of the lymphatic system.
-They could also have swelling from a sports strain, or swelling from oncology treatments such as radiation.
-Lymphatic drainage is a wonderful modality to relieve swelling without pharmaceutical intervention for any of these conditions.
+They could also have swelling from an orthopedic or cosmetic surgery, sports strain, or swelling from oncology treatments such as radiation or a lymphadenectomy.
+Lymphatic drainage is a wonderful modality to relieve swelling without pharmaceutical intervention.

 I believe the reason why some therapists are practicing deep tissue and misnaming it lymphatic drainage, is because there can be some tissue changes leading to some fluid drainage with a deep tissue massage.
 That is because common problems such as stress, overuse, and misuse of the body, can lead to muscle tightness.
-This muscle tightness will create excessive pressure on circulatory capillaries and vessels which can obstruct overall general circulation.
-So, when an effective deep tissue session is provided, the tight tissues that are compressing the microcirculatory vessels relax and allow better "drainage" of the tissues via newly unrestricted circulatory vessels.
+This muscle tightness will create excessive pressure on circulatory vessels which can obstruct overall general circulation.
+So, when an effective deep tissue session is provided, these tight tissues relax and allow better "drainage" of the tissues via newly unrestricted circulatory vessels.
 However, this deep tissue massage result should NOT be called lymphatic drainage - it's NOT.
-Better fluid exchange within the tissues is a simple benefit of general increased circulation with a good massage.
+Better fluid exchange within the tissues is a simple benefit of increased circulation with a good massage.
 Deep tissue or moderate pressure massage should never be confused with the specialized skills and strokes developed to encourage the uptake of interstitial fluid into miniscule lymphatic capillaries for true lymphatic drainage.

-What's more important to note is that any deep tissue massage practiced on swelling is likely to produce more swelling and tissue damage.
-That is because applying pressure to swollen and stretched tissues may further stretch or tear the tissues which will cause more swelling.
+What's more important to note is that any deep tissue pressure applied to swelling is likely to produce more swelling and tissue damage.
+That is because applying pressure to swollen and stretched tissues may further stretch or tear the swollen tissues.
 That is why swelling is a general massage therapy contraindication; however, swelling IS indicated for lymphatic drainage (minus a few contraindications which you would learn in any of our live lymphatic CE classes).

-It's one thing when a therapist practices deep tissue massage and increases overall circulation as a result - but it could be damaging and harmful to practice that same deep pressure on post-surgical swelling or a damaged lymphatic system and expect something positive to happen - you'll likely be sorely disappointed (or have a claim for malpractice).
+It's one thing to practice deep tissue massage and increase overall circulation as a result - but it could be extremely harmful to apply that same deep pressure on post-surgical swelling or a damaged lymphatic system and expect something positive to happen - you'll likely be sorely disappointed (or have a claim for malpractice).